totodd/Board_Game/admin/C-contribution.md

-We declare that the work toward our submission of Stage B was distributed among the group members as follows:
+We declare that the work toward our submission of Stage C was distributed among the group members as follows:

 * u6074544 33
 * u5538588 33